☆ 1 Trading merchants and Catholic missionaries

 Christopher Columbus, sailing for Spain, thought if he could go west, he would be able to go around the world all the way to India in the east.
 It was the beginning of “the Age of Discovery”.
 Daredevil adventurers!
 If the voyage to Asia succeeded and peppers and other spices were obtained directly, a huge wealth should be obtained.

-In this way, after many challenging adventurers, in the 16th century Portugal and Spain succeeded first to go to India, Molucca islands (Spice Islands, Indonesia) and other areas for trade.
+In this way, after many challenging adventurers, in the 16th century Portugal and Spain succeeded first to go to India, Molucca islands (Spice Islands, Indonesia) and other areas in Asia for trade.

 ☆ 2 To Japan